A proactive approach to IT security can save your organization from disaster.

-    A security incident response plan is a set of instructions that your IT department can follow when an IT security incident occurs.
-Your IT department should have created response plans for predictable security scenarios before you need to use them.
+A security incident response plan is a set of instructions that your employees can follow when an IT security incident occurs.
+Your IT department should have response plans ready for predictable security scenarios before you need to use them.
 For example, if your organization is experiencing a ransomware attack your IT department should be able to find and refer to a ransomware response plan document as soon as they become aware of the attack.

 Every second you spend under attack is money down the drain.
 By having a security incident response plan ready your IT department can shut down a cyberattack with minimal downtime and disruption to your business operations.

 What does a Security Incident Response Plan involve?